-These bars are incredibly healthy and crazy good!
-My son says they’re “better than Kind Bars!”
+These Dried Cherry and Almond Energy Bars are incredibly healthy and crazy good!
+My son says they're "better than Kind Bars!"

 Do you have a wish list?
 It seems I always have at least a little one in the making.
 Not things I can't live without, not anything I HAVE to have, but always a few things that I think would be really nice.